 A recent study shows that people who cook most of their meals at home eat a healthier diet.
 But finding the time and energy to cook after a hectic day is a challenge.
-If you’re already overwhelmed with your responsibilities as a caregiverServices provided in the home that are medically related, such as nursing care, rehabilitation therapy, or services from a medical social worker., how can you find time to cook tasty, nutritious meals for a loved one?
+If you’re already overwhelmed with your responsibilities as a caregiver, how can you find time to cook tasty, nutritious meals for a loved one?

 The answer: Keep it simple!
 Here are 10 cooking tips to help you streamline dinner preparations.

 - Review any dietary or fluid restrictions your loved one received from their physician or dietitian, as well as any food allergies.
 Use them as guidelines when choosing simple recipes.